 I have the enormous responsibility of maintaining the financial and operational sustainability of an organization.
 But I also bear the responsibility to be the voice of equality, to recognize and seek solutions to the issues that women face in life and the workplace.
 Sometimes this balance takes innovation to ensure our mission informs our operations, not the other way around.

 At Girl Scouts of Greater Iowa, we’ve worked hard to create a culture of engagement; acknowledging and addressing the ideas and priorities of our employees, including parental support.
-The majority of our parents now take a 12-week parental leave; utilizing a combination of our eight weeks of paid parental leave for all mothers, fathers and guardians, generous PTO and a “PTO donation” policy.
+We offer a 12-week paid parental leave for all mothers, fathers and guardians, generous PTO and a “PTO donation” policy.
 We’ve added five days of paid bereavement leave for miscarriage; recognizing it as a life-altering physical and emotional experience.
-We created policies that prioritize work/life balance and in 2018, we were named a Top Workplace in Iowa for the first time ever.
+We created policies that prioritize work/life balance and in 2018, we were named a Top Workplace in Iowa for the first time ever, moving up to 2nd place in our category in 2019!
 But we knew we could do more to recognize humanity in the workplace and breakdown career barriers for women.

 At the suggestion of an employee preparing to welcome her first child we began to research an innovative way to support new parents and Infants at Work was born.
 Girl Scouts of Greater Iowa’s Infants at Work program allows all parents (mothers, fathers and guardians) the option of bringing their infant to work with them every single day up to age six months, after they’ve utilized parental leave.